-In March 2017, the Trustees of our U.K. Main pension plan entered into an agreement with a third party insurance company to purchase an annuity for participants in such plan who have retired.
+In March 2017, the Trustees of our U.K. Main pension plan entered into an agreement with a third party insurance company to purchase an annuity for participants of the Main plan who have retired.
 The cost of the annuity was £123.7 million (approximately \$154.3 million at the exchange rate at the time of recording) and was funded with existing plan assets.
 The annuity is held as an asset of the Main plan.
 Although we retain ultimate responsibility for the payment of benefits to plan participants, the annuity substantially hedges the financial risk component of the associated pension obligations for such retired participants.
-The purchase of the annuity resulted in a non-cash loss of \$17.0 million which we recorded in other comprehensive income and simultaneously reclassified to deficit during the first quarter of 2017.
-We also reduced the value of our pension assets by \$17.0 million which is recorded in other non-current assets on our consolidated balance sheet.
+The purchase of the annuity resulted in a non-cash loss of \$17.0 million which we recorded in other comprehensive income and simultaneously re-classified to deficit during the first quarter of 2017.
+We also reduced the value of our pension assets by \$17.0 million during the first quarter of 2017, which is recorded in other non-current assets on our consolidated balance sheet.

 In April 2017, the Trustees of our U.K. Supplementary pension plan entered into an agreement with a third party insurance company to purchase an annuity for all participants of this plan.
 The cost of the annuity was £9.1 million (approximately \$11.7 million at the exchange rate at the time of recording) and was funded with existing plan assets.
 The annuity is held as an asset of such plan.
-We anticipate transferring the pension annuity to individual plan members and winding up the plan in the forthcoming year.
+We anticipate transferring the pension annuity to individual plan members and winding up the plan in 2018.
 Although we will retain responsibility for the payment of benefits to plan participants until such wind-up is complete, the annuity substantially hedges the financial risk component of the associated pension obligations for such participants.
-The purchase of the annuity resulted in a non-cash loss of \$1.9 million which we recorded in other charges in our consolidated statement of operations, with a corresponding reduction in the value of our pension assets which is recorded in other non-current assets on our consolidated balance sheet.
+The purchase of the annuity resulted in a non-cash loss of \$1.9 million which we recorded during the second quarter of 2017 in other charges in our consolidated statement of operations, with a corresponding reduction in the value of our pension assets which is recorded in other non-current assets on our consolidated balance sheet.